 A metropolis of skyscrapers, frenetic sidewalks and dazzling nightlife, Hong Kong’s thriving economy has always fallen short on one thing – food security.
-Our city is dangerously dependent on food import; a shocking 90% of the total food supply in Hong Kong is imported.
+The city is dangerously dependent on food import; a shocking 90 percent of the total food supply in Hong Kong is imported.
 While we have over 300 conventional, industrial farms that account for 36.5 tons of produce daily, the inevitable impact of climate change and our growing population has led the charge for much needed sustainable agricultural solutions.

 A wave of urban farming has been gaining traction in our concrete jungle.
 Founded by individuals who are passionate about sustainability, these modern alternative farming methods are changing the landscape of our city for the better.
 With a desire for fresh, locally grown produce, here are Hong Kong’s urban farming pioneers.

 The first indoor specialty produce farm since 2017, Common Farms supplies premium microgreens and edible flowers to some of Hong Kong’s top F&B establishments.
 Founded by three childhood friends with an affinity for growing fresh, quality foods in their hometown, the team is driven by a passion to revitalize local agriculture rooted in an environmentally sustainable approach.
 Grown in Hong Kong (Cheung Chau, to be specific) for the people of Hong Kong, Common Farms offers plenty of varieties from basil to broccoli, radishes to wheatgrass (including coveted microgreens’ varieties) and more.